Monitored fermions with conserved $\mathrm{U}(1)$ charge: Conclusions future directions

 In the future it would be possible to study the effect of out-of-equilibrium charge hydrodynamics on the von Neumann entropy in more detail by finding solutions to the saddle-point equations\footnote{For more general final-time boundary conditions we must use the equations in App.~\ref{app:semiclassicaleqmot}.
 In general we must also use the appropriate scale-dependent \NLSM coupling in solving the saddle-point equations.} in Eq.~\ref{eq:chargehydro} for, say, nontrivial initial charge profiles or for boundary driving \cite{bernard2023exact,PhysRevX.9.021007,rakovszky2019entanglement}.
 The results could then be compared to the effect of charge flow on the mutual information of the Quantum Symmetric Simple Exclusion Process (i.e. in the unitary case) \cite{bernard2023exact}.
 As noted above, the regime in which this semiclassical approach is valid can extend over a very large range of scales even in one dimension if $g_B$ is small, and over arbitrarily large scales in higher dimensions.
 Since the dynamical exponent for charge diffusion is 2 --- whereas the natural dynamical exponent for the entanglement sector is 1 --- the saddle-point problem may simplify in some settings where we can approximate the charge density profile as static.

-Another interesting topic is the crossover induced by \textit{interactions} between the physical fermions.
+Another interesting topic is the crossover induced by \textit{interactions} between the physical fermions (in fact Gaussianity can be broken either in the Hamiltonian or via the choice of measured operators).
 Adding 4-fermion terms to the physical Hamiltonian breaks the continuous replica symmetry of the entanglement sector down to a discrete symmetry.
 The simplest setting is the Majorana model of Ref.~\cite{fava2023nonlinear}, where the analog of the matrix $Q$ is a real $\mathrm{SO}(N)$ matrix obeying a nonlinear sigma model action (and there is no charge sector to consider).
 Weak 4-Majorana terms lead to an additional potential which reduces the continuous ground state manifold of the sigma model, $\mathrm{SO}(N)$, to a discrete set.
 It would be interesting to analyze semiclassical solutions in this model, extending the analysis for the ($N=2$) unitary case in Ref.~\cite{unitarymajorana}.
-This is a route to an effective theory for interacting monitored systems that differs from previous approaches \cite{potter2022entanglement,nahum2023renormalization}.
+This is a concrete step towards an effective theory for interacting monitored systems.
+Note that this route differs from previous approaches \cite{potter2022entanglement,nahum2023renormalization}.

 In passing, we note that, while we have focussed on monitored dynamics, formally similar problems arise if we measure the physical degrees of freedom in the bulk of a 2D random PEPS wavefunction or similar.
 Again the $N\to 1$ limit arises naturally to handle Born's rule and in the free fermion case we expect an NL$\sigma M$ description.
 This context allows for a larger family of tensor networks that do not represent Kraus operators \cite{nahum2023renormalization}, so allows for additional tuning parameters.